RoryHemmings/CAN-spy/docs/report.md

 While the current state of the project is mainly an MVP, there is a lot of potential for future plans.
 The primary focus for future plans is on improving the hardware.
 First, we want to create a custom PCB so that the hardware is usable outside of a development setting.
 This would be similar to the development hardware, except with a built-in OBD-II port in addition to standard `canh` and `canl` lines.

 Another main plan is to add support for LoRa, to enable extremely long range attacks.
-This would open the door to a whole host of novel attacks as they could be performed at extremely long ranges not achieveable by other wireless protocols.
+This would open the door to a whole host of novel attacks as they could be performed at extremely long ranges not achievable by other wireless protocols.

 Regarding software, we would like to greatly increase the number of demo attack scripts to provide a library of attacks that any one can test against their system.
 Also, we would like to implement a REPL environment which maintains a constant websocket connection between attacks for rapid exploit testing and development when connected to the hardware.
 For example, you could perform a replay attack in a more user friendly way as the MVP requires the use of two different scripts.